-Why Choose Matches
+Why Choose Matches to Light a Cigar

 Torch Lighters and the Perfect Flame

-There is no arguing that unless weather conditions are perfect (i.e. no wind) you can’t beat a multi torch butane lighter.
+There is no arguing that unless weather conditions are perfect (i.e., no wind), you can’t beat a multi-torch butane lighter.
 Butane burns off immediately when lit, eliminating the possibility of any off-flavors.
 They are also easy to share and pass along with fellow smokers.

-The Professionals Weigh In
+How to Light a Cigar: The Professionals Weigh In

-In the movie “Hellboy”, there is a scene where the main character struggles to light his cigar with a Zippo lighter.
+In the movie “Hellboy,” there is a scene where the main character struggles to light his cigar with a Zippo lighter.
 Jeffrey Tambor chastises him asking incredulously, “What are you doing?”
-He then explains you only use wooden matches, because it perfects the flavor.
+He then explains you only use wooden matches because it perfects the flavor.

 The Verdict Is In

-Despite all of the evidence supporting both sides, there is no conclusive winner.
+Despite the evidence supporting both sides, there is no conclusive winner.
 The only common ground is the importance of technique.
 Properly toasting the cigar “foot” and rotating it in your mouth to ensure an even burn all the way around.